St James Park Fan Guide

 Family areas in the stadium

-At St James Park, we have two dedicated Family Areas, which are perfect to watch the action from.
-These are Block E of the Nevada Construction Stand, which is the stand in which the dugouts and tunnel are located.
+At St James Park, we have a dedicated Family Area, which are perfect to watch the action from.
+This is in Block E of the Nevada Construction Stand, which is the stand in which the dugouts and tunnel are located.
 We also have a small standing section of the Big Bank, which is clearly identified by the white barriers (the rest of the Big Bank barriers are red) - this allows our slightly taller youngsters a chance to stand amongst the most vociferous supporters.

 Meet the Mascots!